dashawk/angular-paypal-checkout/README.md

 # Angular Paypal Checkout Button
 [![Build Status](https://travis-ci.org/dashawk/angular-paypal-checkout.svg?branch=master)](https://travis-ci.org/dashawk/angular-paypal-checkout)

 This directive implements the paypal checkout button in `AngularJs 1.x` for easier implementation for javascript clients like `angular`.
 It uses the the Client Rest integration based on the examples provided by paypal.
+There is no need to add scripts in the header or in the body because it will automatically inject the Paypal SDk in the body.

 ## Installation